Promoting Education and Leisure Activities

 The procedure should be read in conjunction with the North and South of Tyne Safeguarding Children Partnership Procedures.

-This chapter was added to the manual in January 2019, it is originally from the Northumberland Fostering and Adoption Services Manual and has been updated.
+This chapter was added to the manual in January 2019, it is originally from the Northumberland Fostering and Adoption Services Manual and has been updated.1.
+Introduction

 The Fostering Services Regulations 2011 (Regulation 16) requires that the Fostering Service Provider promotes the educational attainment of children placed with Foster Carers and ensures that Foster Carers promote the leisure interests of children placed with them.

 The Foster Carer Agreement draws notice to these requirements.
 This guidance is provided to assist Foster Carers in these tasks.
-(See also: Education of Children with a Social Worker, Looked After and Previously Looked After Children Procedure).
+(See also: Supporting the Education and Promoting the Achievement of Children with a Social Worker, Cared For and Previously Cared For Children Procedure).

 Pre-school provision e.g. Parent and Toddler groups and nursery places for all children are recognised as beneficial to the child's social and intellectual development.
-All foster carers are therefore required to promote these areas through the active participation in local groups.
+All foster carers are therefore required to promote these areas through the active participation in local groups.2.
+Early Years Learning

 Where a child/young person is of the age to attend nursery/school, arrangements will be made by the placing Social Worker for their enrolment in or continuation at an appropriate school in the area in which his/her family lives.
 Should the Social Worker, with the Core/Care Team, consider it more appropriate in the particular circumstances, enquiries may be made by the Social Worker about a place being found in a nursery school in the area in which the Foster Carer lives.